codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 1. **Create a component that mounts the SDK**

-  You can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/examples/languages/svelte/src/lib/CodatConnections.svelte" target="_blank">`CodatConnections.svelte`</a> file to an appropriate location in your Svelte app.
   We recommend setting `width: 460px; height: 840px` for this component.

 2. **Use the component to mount the SDK**

-  We suggest wrapping the `CodatConnections` component in a modal to [adjust its positioning](https://github.com/codatio/sdk-link/blob/main/examples/languages/svelte/src/App.svelte).
-The component can also manage when to [display the Link component](https://github.com/codatio/sdk-link/blob/main/examples/languages/svelte/src/App.svelte), passing the relevant company ID and callbacks.
+  We suggest wrapping the SDK (named `CodatConnections` in our snippet) in a modal so that you can adjust its positioning.
+Itt can also manage when to display Connection Management, passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.

   ```js
   // App.svelte